 They emit hydrogen sulfide gas when cooked.
 Short of reducing your cooking time to less than 5 minutes, there really isn’t much you can do about the smell.

-- Cut larger Brussels sprouts in half to ensure the big ones cook all the way through
+- Cut larger sprouts in half to ensure the big ones cook all the way through

 - Use real maple syrup

 - Use bacon fat for extra flavor